Air

 role Head does Tag[Regular] {…}

-Singleton pattern (ie. same Head for all pages)
+Singleton pattern (Air issues the same Head for all pages)

 title